blank-tree/permanentbeta.xyz/content/permanentbeta.md

 Have you seen my *Instagram Story*?\
 Have you seen what Elon Musk posted on *Twitter* this morning?\
 Are you coming to the party I've invited you to on *Facebook*?\
-Did you watch the newest episode of "Game of Thrones" on *HBO*?
+Did you watch the newest episode of "Game of Thrones" on *HBO*?\
+Did you read my text about your assignment next week on *WhatsApp*?

 Our private and social lives are more intertwined than ever before with these tools.
 They're telling us, that you're relevant and part of society if you're using them; if you're following the people you admire and know; if you're showing the world who you actually are; if you're telling your story; and all of this not just inside an external isolated space with its own rules, but within a layer entangled with society and our everyday lives, abstracted from our past, present and – through absorption – also future concepts of interactions with each other.